 The Road Traffic Lighting of Vehicles Regulations 1963 to 2014 S.I.
 No. 189 of 1963 outline which lights a vehicle must be fitted with and how or when they must be used.
-Fog lights must only be used if you cannot see more than 100 m in front of the vehicle, in dense fog or falling snow and night-time driving.
+Fog lights must only be used in dense fog or falling snow.
 Fog lights must be switched off when visibility improves.

 You will need to contact the original manufacturer or authorised distributor.

 Front fog lights should be either white or selective yellow.

 Rear fog lights should be red – this can be a red bulb in a clear lens, a red lens with a clear bulb or a combination of both red bulb and red lens.

 It is illegal to make changes to a vehicle which may increase the danger liable to be caused thereby the removal of a fog light could be construed as such and therefore illegal to remove.

 Front fog lights are not mandatory to be fitted to HCV’s, but where they are fitted, they must be working.

 Rear fog lamps are mandatory to be fitted to HCVs.
 If there is only one rear fog lamp, it shall be on the right-hand side of the vehicle.